1zach/businessCard/README.md

 Scrimba Extension Project

-Used React, Vite, and Tailwind
+Built with React, Vite, and Tailwind

+Published on Netlify